plzhan/Porn-identification/README.md

 Non-trainable params: 17,024

-Validation Set Accuracy: about 90%
+Validation DataSet Accuracy: about 90%
 ```
 import numpy as np
 import tensorflow as tf